-When to Schedule Cleaning and Maintenance
+When Do I Schedule Cleaning and Maintenance?

-Your HVAC system works tirelessly through the seasons, heating in the winter and cooling in the summer.
+Your HVAC system works tirelessly through the Greenville South Carolina seasons, heating in the winter and cooling in the summer.
 But exactly how many seasons until it needs to be cleaned?
 Fixed?
 Checked up on?
 To ensure the highest efficiency and to catch any serious issues before they cause damage, a regular check-up and cleaning is highly recommended for your HVAC system.

 The most optimum time to schedule maintenance and cleaning is before the start of each major season.
 General Air will send a qualified professional to investigate the entire unit, cleaning or replace any air filters, tighten any screws, clear any blockages and doing a systems check to make sure there are no problems that can become serious.
 This check-up will ensure that your system is prepared for the coming winter or summer, and ready to run at maximum efficiency.

 It’s also important to keep an eye out for leaks and loss in cooling effectiveness, as these might be signs that your unit is suffering damage or blockages.
 Scheduling regular check-ups should prevent such occurrences, but it’s possible for a situation to arise.
 Keeping up with your HVAC system, and using General Air’s qualified professionals to maintain and clean your unit will extend the life of your system and save you money, so schedule an appointment today to get your unit checked up on if it’s been a while.